Skip to Main Content

 Transfer Credit for Students Transferring to Duke

-Students transferring from a degree program in another accredited institution may be granted credit for up to 17.0 course credits.
+Students transferring from a degree program in another accredited institution may be granted credit for up to 17.0 course credits, towards the 34 credits required to graduate.
 Courses accepted for transfer in this circumstance may be given, upon evaluation, Areas of Knowledge and Modes of Inquiry codes.
 They may count toward a major, minor, or certificate program if approved by the relevant academic unit.
 See the section above for information on the evaluation of courses for transfer and the limitation on transfer courses for the major.
-For questions about transfer credit for transfer students that have been offered admission to Duke, please email transferstudents@duke.edu.
+For questions about transfer credit for transfer students that have been offered admission to Duke, email transferstudents@duke.edu.

 Transfer Credit and the Foreign Language Requirement